bcemehob/midiplayer/README.md

 # Frontend

-frontend is available on http://localhost:3000
+Frontend is available on http://localhost:5174